back4app/back4app-rest/docs/guide/security.md

 ## Modifying/Deleting Objects with Permissions

 The same rules as above apply to updating/deleting an object, except the logged user must have write access to the object.
-If the object has no permission declared, all users have write access to it.
+If the object has no permission declared, all users have read and write access to it.